-Within the IVAO France Division, given the possibilities offered by flight simulators, VFR flight is always permitted within uncontrolled airspace, regardless of the weather conditions and flight time used in the simulator.
-However, in controlled airspace and during division-specific activities, VFR flight may be prohibited depending on weather conditions and time of flight.
+Within the IVAO France Division, given the possibilities offered by flight simulators, VFR flight is always permitted, regardless of the weather conditions and flight time used in the simulator.
+However, during division-specific activities, VFR flight may be prohibited depending on weather conditions and time of flight.

 It is recalled that in order to enter and operate in class C or D controlled airspace, an aircraft in VFR flight must obtain clearance.

 VFR flight is strictly forbidden in class A spaces, except in case of derogation

 Maritime overflights (Mediterranean and English Channel) under VFR rules are subject to specific compulsory routes.

 In VFR flight, the mandatory equipment is (the letter in parenthesis corresponds to the type of equipment in the flight plan):

 - VHF radio equipment (V) with 8.33 kHz (Y) spacing capability for any flight in controlled airspace

 - Radio navigation instruments (VOR, VOR /DME, ADF, GPS,...) in case of loss of sight of the ground (VFR on top, night VFR) or compulsory routes